-FACT sheets are 4-page research briefs that are topical and intended for a policy and practice audience.
+FACT sheets are concise (4-6 page) research briefs that are topical and intended for a policy and practice audience.
 Many of these briefs synthesize and integrate research findings across projects.
-Here’s a few of our recent FACT Sheets.

 Designing assistive technologies that support family caregivers’ holistic needs starts by using their experiences to drive the design process.
 Understanding caregivers’ unique needs and complicated lives is critical to developing successful strategies for the development, communication and adoption of technologies to effectively support family caregivers – a market of more than 8.1M Canadians.
 Caregiver-centred empathic design is a process that integrates caregivers in such a way that their experiences and expertise drive the design, solving their real-life problems to improve their well-being, and ultimately, to succeed in the marketplace.
 Key components of this approach are: co-creating better or innovative solutions; actively listening to caregivers’ stories; developing a shared representation of the design problem; evaluating external sources of inspiration; and allowing adequate time, resources and flexibility.
 Check out our research brief or infographic for more information.

 As the Canadian economy becomes increasingly knowledge-based and technology-driven, older workers who struggle with computers and other technologies may find themselves less employable.
 By understanding the Information and Communication Technology (ICT) literacy skills of older workers, we can develop strategies to help older workers retain their current jobs, gain new jobs, or use assistive technologies more effectively to balance the “double burden” of paid work and family care.
 Using Canadian data drawn from the OECD’s Program for the International Assessment of Adult Competencies (PIACC) administered between 2011 and 2012, we describe older workers’ ICT literacy and the factors that put them at risk of poor ICT literacy skills.